bjackman/bjackman.github.io/_posts/2019-08-28-pangrammatic-autograms.md

 lazy dog", I think they're sort of funny (maybe they are a weak form of Tom 7's ["improper hierarchy"](https://www.youtube.com/watch?v=ar9WRwCiSr0)).

-So this, a sentence in Douglas Hofstadter's later book *I am a Strange Loop* is pretty captivating:
+So this, a sentence in Douglas Hofstadter's later book *I am a Strange Loop*, is pretty captivating:

 > This pangram tallies five a's, one b, one c, two d's, twenty-eight e's, eight